-The 2017Oklahoma Hall of Fame Honorees were formally inducted at the 90th Annual Oklahoma Hall of Fame Banquet & Induction Ceremony on Thursday, November, 16 in Oklahoma City.
+The 2017Oklahoma Hall of Fame Honorees will be formally inducted at the 90th Annual Oklahoma Hall of Fame Banquet & Induction Ceremony on Thursday, November, 16 in Oklahoma City.

 Being inducted into the Oklahoma Hall of Fame is the highest honor an Oklahoman can receive from the state.
 Since the Oklahoma Hall of Fame’s inception in 1927, 683 accomplished individuals have received this commendation.
 The names of the Hall of Fame members, as well as busts and portraits of these individuals, can be seen at the Gaylord-Pickens Museum.
 In addition, the inductees are recognized on granite monuments in the Heritage Plaza at the Oklahoma State Fairgrounds.